BrillantSwitch/BrillantSwitch/README.md

 I had lost my way ....
 I would soon recall Dijkstra's Algorithm and many more.
 I am here to collaborate ,  learn , build an application.
 An application to assist an aging population.
 This application will help lead change the way we view aging , help with healthy lifestyle habits, the loneliness , loss of independence  as guiding that segment back to learning.
-An application that would taylor their needs using algorithms to guide them through their favorite stores.
+An application that would tailor their needs using algorithms to guide them through their favorite stores.
 No more getting loss in the aisles.
 Whats your reason?
 I had forgotten my reason , Until that day on a parking lot ... picked up my phone ,  saw Google app on my phone .
 Yes indeed algorithms utilized everyday.